 Many large ransomware attack settlements have made the headlines, but many more don’t garner the same attention.
 To safeguard their organizations financially and reputationally, companies are running to cyber insurance for protection.
 For them, bolstering their coverage makes sense—according to IBM, the average cost of a data breach in 2021 was $4.24 million.
 Cyber insurance insulates organizations from financial losses that can easily run in the millions and the reputational damage that can have even farther-reaching consequences, financial or otherwise.

 The increase in demand for cyber insurance is also likely due to attacks becoming more and more frequent.
 According to a study by cybersecurity provider Check Point, between 2020 and 2021, there was a 50% jump in the number of attacks each week.
 The most attacked sectors included education, healthcare, and government.
-While companies can’t prevent attacks, they can use insurance to cushion the financial impact of cybercriminal activity.
+While companies can’t prevent attacks, they can use insurance to cushion the financial impact of cybercriminal activity, which likely could have been prevented if the company used zero trust identity as a security model.

 The effects of these attacks are felt on a worldwide scale.
 In the UK, for example, firms have taken steps to bolster the cyber insurance industry in response to the expanding threat landscape.
 UK insurance company ABI has specifically noted that they are taking action in connection with Pillar 2 of the UK National Cyber Strategy 2022-2030.
 This emphasizes the need for the UK government to intensify its efforts against cyberattacks.
 Insurers appear to be following the government’s lead.